jeanaugustoos/react-youtube/README.md

 ### Running

-The easiest way to get started is to clone this repo and run npm start.
+The easiest way to get started is to clone this repo and run ```npm start```.
 The demo song will be running at http://localhost:3000.